ShySkill/StartupMacro/README.md

 You are done with this step!

 # Second, rename your natro macro folder.
 For this to work, you must rename your natro macro folder so the program can find your installation.
-Rename the folder to "Natro Macro".
+Rename the folder to ```Natro Macro``` . and make sure it is in your downloads folder.
 Here is a screenshot of what it should look like:

 ![image](https://github.com/ShySkill/StartupMacro/assets/117660637/2d69cbd5-a659-4b61-993e-b4b96cc44724)